 Ask a question

-Biopsychology I 100 Hours Certificate Course
+Biopsychology I Level 3 Certificate Course

 Biopsychology I course online.
 Understand the relationship between our physical and mental processes.
 Our behaviour is influenced by both our psychological and our physical conditions.
 Moreover, our state of mind and our physical conditions affect each other.
-This course will further your understanding of human psychology and health with scientific insights into the body-mind relationship.
+This accredited level 3 course will further your understanding of human psychology and health with scientific insights into the body-mind relationship.
 Therefore, it is of particular interest to those who have studied or want to study psychology, as well as to health practitioners.
 Biopsychology is also known as “Physiological Psychology”, “Psychobiology” or “Biological Psychology”

 This course is accredited by ACCPH and allows you to join as a professional member after completion.
 Membership allows you to add the letters MACCPH after your name (post-nominals).

 This course has been accredited by the CMA - The Complimentary Medical Association.
 On completion of any qualifying module, you can join as a "Fully Qualified Practitioner" andCMA Full Membership is a privileged position and the fact that you have been accepted for CMA Membership demonstrates that you have a clear commitment to standards and professionalism.
 CMA Members in all categories are recognised as the elite in their field.

 - Explain what is meant by the mind-body debate and consider various theories.

 - Explain how different people can perceive the same stimulus in different ways, due to biological differences between them.